pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 Link Prediction
 ~~~~~~~~~~~~~~~

-For this task, we will be taking the `link pred <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/link_pred.py>`_ as a guiding example.
+For this task, we will be taking the `link pred example <https://github.com/pyg-team/pytorch_geometric/tree/master/examples/link_pred.py>`_ as a guide.

 #. **Dataset**

-    We can resort to link-prediction with different kind of datasets:
+    We can learn link-prediction with different kind of datasets:

     * *Multi-graph datasets*, containing multiple distinct graphs.
 An example of that is the :class:`~torch_geometric.datasets.PPI` dataset.